Linuxbrew/brew/share/doc/homebrew/Bottles.md

 Bottles will not be used if the user requests it (see above), if the formula requests it (with `pour_bottle?`), if any options are specified on installation (bottles are all compiled with default options), if the bottle is not up to date (e.g. lacking a checksum) or the bottle's `cellar` is not `:any` or equal to the current `HOMEBREW_CELLAR`.

 ## Bottle Creation
 Bottles are created using the [Brew Test Bot](Brew-Test-Bot.md).
-This happens mostly when people submit pull requests to Homebrew and the `bottle do` block is updated by maintainers when they `brew pull` the contents of a pull request.
+This happens mostly when people submit pull requests to Homebrew and the `bottle do` block is updated by maintainers when they `brew pull --bottle` the contents of a pull request.
 For the Homebrew organisations' taps they are uploaded to and downloaded from [Bintray](https://bintray.com/homebrew).

 By default, bottles will be built for the oldest CPU supported by the OS/architecture you're building for.
 (That's Core 2 for 64-bit OSs, Core for 32-bit.)
 This ensures that bottles are compatible with all computers you might distribute them to.
 If you *really* want your bottles to be optimized for something else, you can pass the `--bottle-arch=` option to build for another architecture - for example, `brew install foo --bottle-arch=penryn`.
 Just remember that if you build for a newer architecture some of your users might get binaries they can't run and that would be sad!